Connects: Elliott Hwy to Deadhorse/Prudhoe Bay, AK

 J 150.2 D 264.8 Grayling Lake Wayside; day-use only rest area.

 J 174.8 D 240.2 COLDFOOT (pop.
-8); 24-hour gas/diesel, Trucker’s Cafe, post offie, Frozen Foot Saloon, and lodging at Coldfoot Camp.
-Arctic Interagency Visitor Center (pictured at left) offers natural history displays and visitor information.
+8); 24-hour gas/diesel, food, post office and lodging at Coldfoot Camp.
+Arctic Interagency Visitor Center (pictured above) offers natural history displays and visitor information.

 J 175 D 240 Coldfoot Airport; air service and flightseeing from Coldfoot Air Service.
 Alaska State Troopers and Dept. of Transportation to the west.

 J 179.7 D 235.3 Marion Creek BLM Campground.

 J 188.5 D 226.5 Middle Fork Koyukuk River bridge, No. 1 crossing (narrow).

 J 188.6 D 226.4 Turnoff for WISEMAN (pop.
 18), a historic mining community located 2.3 miles south of the highway.
 Wiseman Historical Museum is open only for guided tours; contact Northern Alaska Tour Company.
 Lodging at Arctic Getaway Cabin & Breakfast, Boreal Lodging, and Wiseman Gold Rush Camp B&B phone 907-678-3213.

 J 207 D 208 Dietrich River bridge.
 Halfway mark on the Dalton Highway (Deadhorse is 208 miles from here).